pedroogaab/listas.py/README.md

-# word-cloud.py
+# Listas do desafio do treinamento em py
-Primeiro projeto do treinamento em py
+Segundo projeto do treinamento